ArieSR91/install-debian/README.md

 After the installation process complete,\
-first login to vncviewer or Nethunter kex.
+login to vncviewer or Nethunter kex.

 vnc-start = start vnc server\